aungthawaye/mojave/documentation/junie/create-integration-tests.md

-Create integration tests **IT for all the **CommandHandler inside io.mojaloop.core.quoting.domain.command.
+Create integration tests **IT for all the **CommandHandler inside org.mojave.core.quoting.domain.command.
-If needed to organize by the same nature and found more than one nature, you need to create a subpackage like in io.mojaloop.core.account.domain.command.account too when you create **IT accordingly.
+If needed to organize by the same nature and found more than one nature, you need to create a subpackage like in org.mojave.core.account.domain.command.account too when you create **IT accordingly.

 When you create a test, make sure you follow these:
 1. All tests must clear the database table before each test is run.